 United Nations Development Program

-The GEF Small Grants Program and the Equator Initiative make grants to civil society organizations for environmental protection and poverty reduction
+Grants to civil society organizations for environmental protection and poverty reduction

 Principal Office: International